redhat-cop/group-sync-operator/README.md

 #### Authenticating to GitHub

-Authentication to GitHub can be performed using an OAuth Personal Access Token or a Username and Password (Note: 2FA not supported).
+Authentication to GitHub can be performed using an OAuth Personal Access Token.
 A secret must be created in the same namespace that contains the `GroupSync` resource:

 When using an OAuth token, the following key is required: